Slovak orthography: Sound–spelling correspondences

 The primary principle of Slovak spelling is the phonemic principle.
 The secondary principle is the morphological principle: forms derived from the same stem are written in the same way even if they are pronounced differently.
 An example of this principle is the assimilation rule (see below).
 The tertiary principle is the etymological principle, which can be seen in the use of i after certain consonants and of y after other consonants, although both i and y are pronounced the same way.

 Finally, the rarely applied grammatical principle is present when, for example, the basic singular form and plural form of masculine adjectives are written differently with no difference in pronunciation (e.g. pekný = nice – singular versus pekní = nice – plural).

 Most foreign words receive Slovak spelling immediately or after some time.
-For example, "weekend" is spelled víkend [ˈʋiːkent], "software" - softvér [ˈsɔftʋeːr], "gay" - gej [ɡej] (both not exclusively), and "quality" is spelled kvalita (possibly from Italian qualità).
+For example, "weekend" is spelled víkend [ˈʋiːkent], "software" - softvér [ˈsɔftʋeːr], "gay" - gej [ɡej] (both not exclusively), and "quality" is spelled kvalita.
 Personal and geographical names from other languages using Latin alphabets keep their original spelling unless a fully Slovak form of the name exists (e.g. Londýn [ˈlɔndiːn] for "London").